cemysce/wordle-basic/README.md

 Credit for the game's name, gameplay logic, and visual design belongs to [Josh Wardle](https://www.powerlanguage.co.uk/).
 The programs here were merely fun exercises for me, and may be useful to others.

-The only bit of logic that was replicated from upstream Wordle's JavaScript code is the logic for computing the daily game number and its solution.
-Everything else was written from scratch by me to replicate the gameplay logic as I understood it from playing the game.
+Except where noted below, everything here was written by myself from scratch, to replicate the gameplay logic as I understood it from playing the game.

 * `basic/`
   * `wordle-basic.py` &ndash; My initial implementation, including hard mode support, in 39 lines of Python.